 “Damn straight,” Sofie answered.
 “At least my dad won’t feel like I’m going by myself.”

 “That’s the idea,” Clara said while patting her on the shoulder.
 “But for now, let’s eat, drink, and be merry!”
-To add emphasis to her words she gestured to the food, beer, and liquor spread out on tables everywhere.
+To add emphasis to her words she gestured to the food, beer and liquor spread out on tables everywhere.

-Christina Crow awoke slowly to find the first rays of dawn pouring in through her bedroom window of her three-hundred-and-sixty-first story apartment.
+Christina Crow awoke slowly to find the first rays of dawn pouring in through the bedroom window of her three-hundred-and-sixty-first story apartment.
 She wasn’t sure if it was the light that had woken her up or the rhythmic vibration coming from just beside her head.

 She opened her eyes to find Sparky staring at her with his green eyes.
 The cream and red Maine Coon’s purrs doubled as he mewed softly at her then proceeded to nuzzle her cheek.
 Smiling at her cat Christina reached up to rub between the cat’s ears and his purrs increased again.
 She moved her covers back and the cat took that as a sign to get down off the bed.
 He hopped onto the floor and mewed up at her.
 It’d taken awhile and Sparky had tumbled off her bed many times until he learned that he had to get down when she moved the covers.

 Sparky mewed again, prompting Christina to look at him again.
 He sat back on his haunches and mewed yet again.
-Christina got up from the bed, stooped down to gently pick the cat up, and looking him in the eye asked “Are you hungry?”
+Christina got up from the bed, stooped down to gently pick the cat up, and looking him in the eye asked, “Are you hungry?”

 The cat meowed at her.
 Christina chuckled and moved to cradle the cat in her arms.
 Going into the kitchen, she set the cat on the floor and reached for the cupboard where the cat food was kept.
 She put the can in the automatic can opener while she reached for the cat’s dish.
 She had her motions timed perfectly and had one compartment filled with filtered water before the can was open.

 Setting the bowl down on the floor for Sparky she went into the living room.
-Before sitting down she went up to the window and looked out over New York City.
+Before sitting down, she went up to the window and looked out over New York City.
 The sprawling megacity loomed out in front of her.
 Everywhere she looked there were skyscrapers reaching upwards, some shorter than her own, some up to four-hundred stories tall.
 Everywhere she looked sunlight danced off the buildings of concrete, steel, and glass.
 Between every building, at regular intervals of every hundred floors were walkways that acted as “streets” between the buildings.
 Gardens, lawns, trees, and shrubs added color to the city as well as worked to keep the air clean.
 Picking up the datapad from the end table, she powered it on; she immediately went for the news section.

 News about the ACF victory at Mendus was already spreading across the Internet.
-Apparently the fleet was forced to pull out of the system but not before the ACF mauled them badly.
+Apparently, the fleet was forced to pull out of the system but not before the ACF mauled them badly.
 The loss of the mines and the shipyards there dealt a serious blow to the Human Federation in addition to the ships lost.

 It also just happened to be Election Day in the Human Federation.
-Ever since humanity went to the stars they took democracy with them.
+Ever since humanity went to the stars, they took democracy with them.
 Distances in space along with the limitations of even faster than light communications made elections interesting to say the least.
 Back when humanity was confined to the Earth and her moon elections were easily done.
 Going out to Mars put paid to that ease.
 Going out into interstellar space made things worse until jump gates and FTL subspace communications were invented.

 On the front of the New York Times website was a huge endorsement for President Mark Adams, the incumbent Liberal-Democrat president.
-Christina supposed it was unfair that the biggest newspaper in the Human Federation would endorse him so openly but they’d made their stance clear months ago.
-Christina wished him all the luck in the universe, seeing as how civil war broke out during the fourth year of his administration.
-Apparently the New York Times didn’t care about that, endorsing him over the Conservative candidate running for office, Bradley Fulton, and the Labour Party candidate, Alison Turner.
+Christina supposed it was unfair that the biggest newspaper in the Human Federation would endorse him so openly, but they’d made their stance clear months ago.
+Christina wished him all the luck in the universe, seeing as how the civil war broke out during the fourth year of his administration.
+Apparently, the New York Times didn’t care about that, endorsing him over the Conservative candidate running for office, Bradley Fulton, and the Labour Party candidate, Alison Turner.

 Christina read the article and nodded approvingly.
 At the bottom of the page was a link to another page that listed the candidates and their stances on the issues.
 This was how election coverage should be done.
 The issues and what the candidates said they’d do were important.
 In her time Christina saw some ugly smear campaigns that passed for election campaigns.
 She was glad the presidential candidates put that behind them and swore to an issue-only campaign.
-It must’ve ticked off their campaign workers but the president swore that he didn’t want the election to be tainted by dirty politics, at least not by the candidates themselves.
+It must’ve ticked off their campaign workers, but the president swore that he didn’t want the election to be tainted by dirty politics, at least not by the candidates themselves.
 That isn’t to say that it didn’t happen with independent media, social networks, or special interest groups.

 Christina set her datapad down as she got up to check on her cat.
 Sparky was already finished eating and was busy cleaning his whiskers.
 He caught her looking at her and mewed at her.
 Christina smiled and headed for the bathroom.
-The cat tried to follow her in but she closed the door before Sparky could enter.
+The cat tried to follow her in, but she closed the door before Sparky could enter.

 She showered quickly, she had places to be after all.
 Picking up her nightgown she went to her bedroom with Sparky in tow.
 She dressed quickly and went back into the kitchen to make sure her cat would have enough food and water for the day.
 With her being out of the place for a long time, she wanted to make sure he’d be okay.
-She asked a friend to come in and check on him but she wanted to make sure all the bases were covered.
+She asked a friend to come in and check on him, but she wanted to make sure all the bases were covered.

 Once out onto the street she made her way towards the city’s financial district.
 She had to stop at several stoplights along the way and had to slow down in the middle of an already busy morning rush hour.
 All day, every day the megacity was teeming with activity and the city never truly slept.
 There was always something going on, people were always coming and going somewhere or another.

 Somewhere between her apartment and her office she stopped off at another tower.
 In the ground floor lobby there was a large hall that was being used as a polling place.
 She walked up to a long table where election workers were busy registering voters.
 She gave her name and address and was directed to a polling machine.
 To help prevent voter fraud by hackers, each of the machines was directly linked to the central database at the front desk via wired LAN.
-Christina went up to one and placed her votes for president, vice president, senators, representatives and judges (all of them Labour Party) along with a few of the local issues on the ballot.
-Finished she hit the ‘submit’ button and strode toward the door of the hall.
+Christina went up to one and placed her votes for president, vice president, senators, representatives, and judges (all of them Labour Party) along with a few of the local issues on the ballot.
+Finished, she hit the ‘submit’ button and strode toward the door of the hall.

 It was a short drive to her office tower.
 Once there she stopped off at a restaurant on the eightieth floor.
-Alfred’s Diner had the best corned beef hash and eggs she ever had.
+Alfred’s Diner had the best homemade corned beef hash and eggs she ever had.
 Nobody else in NYC compared to them.
-She got coffee, the aforementioned hash, two eggs poached to the firmer side, redskin potato home fries and toast.
+She got coffee, the hash, two eggs poached to the firmer side, redskin potato home fries and toast.
 She looked up and caught a glimpse of the national HFBC channel doing a live broadcast of the election results coming in from Earth, Luna, the space colonies at the Lagrange points and Mars.
 Already early exit polls showed that President Mark Adams had a narrow margin over the Conservative and Labour opponents.
 The third parties were already grabbing votes but not nearly enough to cause a threat to the three major candidates.

 Turning to another television screen Christina could see the local HFBC channel reporting returns on the local issues and candidates for mayor, city council persons, local judges, county coroner, among other positions.
 It would be like this all day long and even into the next day as returns from outside the Sol System started coming in.
 In fact, the winner of the presidential race wouldn’t be announced until two days from then when the returns from every colony world, outpost and space habitat came in; not to mention all the ones from the armed service aboard ship.